Find your Dream Job

 Why you should consider volunteering

 Volunteering can help you advance your job search and career in several ways.
-First off, find a volunteer position that will enable you to learn new skills.
+First, find a volunteer position that will allow you to learn new skills.
 If you need to polish some skills you already possess, find a position that will ensure that you practice those skills.
 Besides these, volunteering can give you a better idea of how an industry works if you consider a career change.

 But before you decide to volunteer, first consider the organization or what causes you support.
 Choosing an organization you like will make your experience enjoyable and push you to do your best.
-For example, if you love to be around and help older people, you might want to work at an assisted living facility.
+For example, if you enjoy being around and helping older people, you might want to volunteer at an assisted living facility.

 Here are some feasible tips to help you turn your volunteering into a permanent job.